nicksteinbauer/redbarncms/src/pages/services/water-resource-engineering.md

 **Hydrology & Hydraulics**

 Our team works with multiple flow regimes, including HEC-RAS modules for 1D, 2D, and 3D, and SWMM modules (XP-SWMM and PCSWMM).
 We model basins using HSPF Basins and TR-55 depending on the size and location.
 We are experts in CE-QUAL-W2, GMS, SMS, River2D, and stormwater programs and use a practical approach to choosing the level of effort needed for modeling.
-We can model in any software package and have experience with extensive systems
+We can model in any software package and have experience with extensive systems.

 **​Floodplain Restoration/Natural System Design**